liangzrtvjivo/liangzrtvjivo.github.io/_pages/about.md

 # News

 <!-- - [Jul.
 2023] Chongqing, ChinaVis 2023 -->
+- [Jan.
+2025] New preprint "[Computational Protein Science in the Era of Large Language Models (LLMs)](https://arxiv.org/abs/2501.10282)" is online!
+- [Dec.
+2025] [Timely-MDA](https://ieeexplore.ieee.org/abstract/document/10822171) is finally accpted by BIBM 2024!
 - [Sep.
 2024] So happy to start my Ph.D. journey at PloyU!
 - [Jun.
 2024] Graduate from Sichuan University and obtain my master’s degree.
 - [Apr.
 2024] [Dowsing](https://link.springer.com/article/10.1007/s12650-024-00989-9) is accepted by Journal of Visualization, congrats to Jiamin!